-5. The biasing function for the decay direction is of the form e $-\frac{1-\cos(\theta)}{\lambda}$ where $\theta$ is the polar angle between the sampled direction and the preferential direction (transformed to the centre of mass reference system).
+5. The biasing function for the decay direction is of the form $e^{-\frac{1-\cos(\theta)}{\lambda}}$ where $\theta$ is the polar angle between the sampled direction and the preferential direction (transformed to the centre of mass reference system).
 The degree of biasing is largest for small positive values of $\lambda$ (producing direction biasing strongly peaked along the direction of interest) and decreases with increasing $\lambda$ .
 Values of $\lambda \geq 1.0$ result essentially in no biasing.

 - 6. Biasing of hadronic inelastic interaction length can be done either in one single material (indicated by WHAT(3)) or in all materials (default).
 No other possibility is foreseen for the moment. - 7.
 When choosing the Russian Roulette alternative, it is suggested to set also a weight window (options WW-FACTOR and WW-THRESh, p.
-267, 272) in order to avoid too large weight fluctuations. - 8.
+270, 275) in order to avoid too large weight fluctuations. - 8.
 Reduction factors excessively small can result in an abnormal increase of the number of secondaries to be loaded on the stack, especially at high primary energies.
-In such cases, FlukA issues a message that the secondary could not be loaded because of a lack of space.
+In such cases, Fluka issues a message that the secondary could not be loaded because of a lack of space.
 The weight adjustment is modified accordingly (therefore the results are not affected) but if the number of messages exceeds a certain limit, the run is terminated. - 9.
-Biasing of the hadronic inelastic interaction length can be applied also to photons (provided option PHOTONUC is also requested, p.
-196) and muons (provided option MUPHOTON is also requested, p.
-177); actually, it is often a good idea to do this in order to increase the probability of photonuclear interaction. - 10.
+Biasing of the hadronic inelastic interaction length can be applied also to photons, electrons and positrons (provided option PHOTONUC is also requested with the relevant parameters, p.
+198) and muons (provided option MUPHOTON is also requested, p.
+178); actually, it is often a good idea to do this in order to increase the probability of photonuclear interaction. - 10.
 For photons, a typical reduction factor of the hadronic inelastic interaction length is the order of 0.01 to 0.05 for a shower initiated by 1 GeV photons or electrons, and of 0.1 to 0.5 for one at 10 TeV.
+For electrons and positrons, a typical reduction factor is about $5 \times 10^{-4}$